gravitational/teleport/rfd/0178-github-proxy.md

 There is no heartbeats for `git_server` with subkind `github` (yet).

-Exising `SessionStartEvent` will be expanded to include git metadata with `session_type` of `git`:
+Existing `SessionStartEvent` will be expanded to include git metadata with `session_type` of `git`:
 ```grpc
 // SessionStartGitMetadata contains additional information about git commands.